-Institute of World Economics of the Centre for Economic and Regional Studies of the Hungarian Academy of Sciences (IWE-HAS)
+Institute of World Economics, Centre for Economic and Regional Studies (IWE CERS)

 Contact: VGI Secretariat

 As a member institute of the Hungarian Academy of Sciences, the Institute of World Economics (IWE) was established in 1973 on the basis of a research group dealing with problems of developing countries since the mid-sixties.
 From the very beginning, the basic research philosophy of the Institute consisted of:

 - Combining theoretical research with policy-oriented analysis and advice,

 - Creating a balance between global, European and regional research,

 - Analysing Hungarian economic policy options in the context of relevant global, European and regional development trends,

 - Focusing on macroeconomic approach but not ignoring key microeconomic experience,

 - Interdisciplinary approach by including into economic analysis historical, political, social and institutional factors influencing both research initiatives and policy-oriented recommendations,